NEW TELEPHONE NUMBER LAUNCHED FOR TPO MEMBERS

 Bill McClintock, Chairman of the Board

-Latest from the Property Ombudsman Board » Boost to protection for consumers using lettings agents
+Latest from the Property Ombudsman Board » Bite-size best practice: Adhering to the new Consumer Contracts Regulations

 Applies to agents offering property buying services.
 Please note: This Code of Practice is effective from 1 January 2014.
 To view the Code please click here.
 To view the press announcement please click here.